emarmolsanchez/eMIRNA/README.md

 Once we have trained our model for predicting new microRNA candidates, we will have to test its performance and discovery ability to classify non-previously annotated microRNAs in our species of interest.
 The eMIRNA.Hunter module is an auxiliar BASH script developed to obtain pre-miRNA candidate sequences, making use of a homology-based recovery from previously annotated microRNAs in reference species, in order to find orthologous sequences in our less annotated species under study.

-The eMIRNA.Hunter script implements Bowtie [3] for the alignment of mature microRNA annotated sequences in reference species like humans or rodents, to find orthologous regions in the genome of our species of interest, reconstructing pre-miRNA sequences from mature microRNAs and generating a FASTA and BED files for the candidates to be classified by the previously trained SVM algorithm.
+The eMIRNA.Hunter script implements Bowtie (Langmead et al., 2009) for the alignment of mature microRNA annotated sequences in reference species like humans or rodents, to find orthologous regions in the genome of our species of interest, reconstructing pre-miRNA sequences from mature microRNAs and generating a FASTA and BED files for the candidates to be classified by the previously trained SVM algorithm.

 This module requires six arguments: